TopicSec/topicsec.github.io/_posts/2020-09-09-build-break-fix.md

 This is broken down into three different analyses: the difficulty of discovering the vulnerability, the difficulty of exploiting the vulnerability, and whether the vulnerability was actually exploited during the "break it" phase.

 Difficulty in discovery was broken into two groups: "easy" discoveries, those requiring only execution, such as observing a segfault and then looking for a buffer overflow, and "hard" discoveries, those requiring either access to the source or deep insight into the design and implementation.
-Likewise, difficulty in exploitation was broken into groups: "easy" exploits require only a single step or a few steps to exploit, "hard" exploits require many steps and may be probablistic.
+Likewise, difficulty in exploitation was broken into groups: "easy" exploits require only a single step or a few steps to exploit, "hard" exploits require many steps and may be probabilistic.

 Their analysis rated errors introduced through misunderstandings as hard to discover, as they often rested on the attacker having a good idea of the process taken by the original developer.
 However, the rates of actual exploitation in the "break it" phase did not show that misunderstandings resulted in exploitation significantly more often.